funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/patterns-specification/patterns-specification.md

 Solution: specification pattern.

-Let’s do this as simple as it can be.
+Let's do this as simple as it can be.
-Here’s interface:
+Here's interface:

 ``` csharp
 public interface ISpecification<T>